-To give your career a significant boost and to improve your prospects for success, the SAS Institute offers certification testing for users in five key areas: 1) SAS Foundation Programming, 2) SAS Analytics, 3) SAS Administration, 4) SAS Data Management, and 5) SAS Enterprise Business Intelligence.
-These globally recognized certification tests are administered in countries around the world by a leader in testing services in the IT industry, and are taken in a controlled environment.
+To give your career a significant boost and to improve your prospects for success, the SAS Institute offers certification testing for users in three key areas: 1) SAS Programming, 2) Predictive Modeling and 3) Data Warehousing.
+These globally recognized certification tests are administered in more than 140 countries by a global leader in testing services in the IT industry, and are taken in a controlled environment.